djinn1540/ReStore-Kitchen-Pricing-Application/README.md

 In the lower-left there are points of entry for Material, End Panels, and Crown Molding.
 Material is a dropdown menu of materials found in common kitchens.

+The End Panels Height and Width text boxes accept measurements in inches, but only input the number.

 ##### Add a Cabinet Screen
 The "Cabinets" section is table that displays all the entered cabinets and their properties.
 To add a cabinet, the user will click the "Add Cabinet" button, this will cause a popup of the "Cabinet Form".  **Note:** The Quality Rating must be chosen before a cabinet can be added.